 Survive in a Physically Abusive Marriage

-Edited by estrella sacragon, Anonymous, Lynn, Eng and 1 other
+Edited by estrella sacragon, Lynn, Eng, Shelley

 No one deserves to be abused, whether it's physically, emotionally or mentally.
 If you're living in a physically abusive marriage, you know how difficult it can be to get out of the situation.
 However, with careful planning, you can leave the relationship and rebuild your life.
 There are many resources available for people in abusive relationships, so take advantage of all the help you can get.
 Remember that you have the right to be happy, loved and respected.
 Below are a few steps you can take to safely survive and get out of a physically abusive marriage.